scalawithcats/scala-with-cats/src/pages/monad-transformers/index.md

 defining multiple type aliases when building monad stacks, you may want to try the [Kind Projector][link-kind-projector] compiler plugin.
-Kind Projector enhances Scala's type syntax to make it easier to define partial types.
+Kind Projector enhances Scala's type syntax to make it easier to define partially applied type constructors.
 For example:

 ```tut:book